Unboundedness of some higher Euler classes: Abstract

 \section{Abstract}

-In this paper, we study Euler classes in groups of homeomorphisms of Seifert fibered 3-manifolds.
-We show that, in contrast to the familiar Euler class for $\Homeo_0(S^1)^\delta$, these Euler classes for $\Homeo_0(M^3)^\delta$ are \emph{unbounded} classes.
+We study Euler classes in groups of homeomorphisms of Seifert fibered 3-manifolds.
+In contrast to the familiar Euler class for $\Homeo_0(S^1)$ as a discrete group, we show that these Euler classes for $\Homeo_0(M^3)$ as a discrete group are \emph{unbounded} classes.
 In fact, we give examples of flat topological $M$ bundles over a genus $3$ surface whose Euler class takes arbitrary values.

-For a topological group $G$, let $G^\delta$ denote $G$ with the discrete topology, and $H^*(G^\delta; R)$ the (group) cohomology of $G^\delta$ with $R = \Z$ or $\R$ coefficients.
-When $G$ is the group of homeomorphisms or diffeomorphisms of a manifold $M$, elements of $H^*(G^\delta; R)$ are characteristic classes of flat or foliated $M$ bundles with structure group $G$.
-One says that a class is \emph{bounded} if it has a cocycle representative taking a bounded set of values.
-Determining which classes are bounded is an interesting and often very difficult question in its own right (see \cite{Monod} for an introduction to this and related problems) but particularly relevant in the case where $G$ is a subgroup of $\Homeo(M)$ for some $M$.
+For a topological group $G$, let $G^\delta$ denote $G$ with the discrete topology, and $H^*(G; R) = H^*(BG^\delta; R)$ the group cohomology of $G$ with $R = \Z$ or $\R$ coefficients.
+When $G$ is the group of homeomorphisms or diffeomorphisms of a manifold $M$, elements of $H^*(G; R)$ are characteristic classes of flat or foliated $M$ bundles with structure group $G^\delta$.
+One says that a class is \emph{bounded} if it has a cocycle representative taking a bounded set of values on all $k$-chains of the form $(g_i, ..., g_k) \in G^k$.
+Determining which classes are bounded is an interesting and often difficult question in its own right (see \cite{Monod} for an introduction to this and related problems in bounded cohomology) but particularly motivated in the case where $G$ is a subgroup of $\Homeo(M)$.
 In this case, bounds on characteristic classes give obstructions for topological $M$-bundles to be flat.
-On the flipside, showing that a class has \emph{no} bounded representative is also an interesting as it often amounts to constructing new examples of flat bundles.
+On the flipside, showing that a class has \emph{no} bounded representative often amounts to constructing new examples of flat bundles.

-The earliest example of a bounded class comes from Milnor \cite{Milnor}, who showed the Euler class for $\SL(2,\R)^\delta$ is bounded.
-Wood \cite{Wood} generalized this argument to $\Homeo_0(S^1)$, the identity component of $\Homeo(S^1)$, (which naturally contains $\SL(2,\R)$ as a subgroup) to obtain a complete characterization of the oriented, topological circle bundles over surfaces that admit a foliation transverse to the fibers\footnote{In the smooth setting, this is equivalent to admitting a flat connection, hence, even in the topological case such bundles are called ``flat."}.
-In modern language, their result can be reframed as follows:
+The best known, and perhaps earliest example of a bounded class comes from Milnor \cite{Milnor}, who gave a bound on the Euler number of $\SL(2,\R)$ bundles over surfaces with discrete structure group.
+Wood \cite{Wood} generalized this argument to topological circle bundles ($\Homeo_0(S^1)$ naturally contains $\SL(2,\R)$ as a subgroup), to obtain a complete characterization of the oriented, topological circle bundles over surfaces that admit a foliation transverse to the fibers\footnote{In the smooth setting, this is equivalent to admitting a flat connection, hence, even in the topological case such bundles are called ``flat."
+This is equivalent to the condition that the structure group reduces to a discrete group.}.
+In modern language, their results can be reframed as follows:

-\begin{MW} The real Euler class in $H^2(\Homeo_0(S^1)^\delta; \R)$ is bounded, and has (Gromov) norm equal to 1/2. \end{MW}
+\begin{MW} The real Euler class in $H^2(\Homeo_0(S^1); \R)$ is bounded, and has (Gromov) norm equal to 1/2. \end{MW}